 Eugenie Detroit

-Eugenie: What are some of the challenges you have faced as a woman designer who is employing other women in an opaque industry?
+eugenie: What are some of the challenges you have faced as a woman designer who is employing other women in an opaque industry?

 Anjali: The challenges grow as you grow, right?
 So it is a good sign, in some ways.
 I think one of the challenges for me is personal; As a mom of two boys, it can be difficult to balance my time in the best ways for me personally.
 From a work point of view, I'm a first-generation immigrant business owner here, and there have been times when people have had difficulty accepting me in this line of work.
 For example, sometimes we associate people from certain places with doing only one kind of work, you know, things like that.
 So that acceptance bit was initially pretty tough ice for me to break.
 Another challenge has been helping people understand why something costs what it does, or why it takes so much time.
 But building things from scratch as a new immigrant in America was certainly one of my biggest struggles.